Course ObjectiveThe course aims at enabling students to identify the historical

 Teaching MethodsLectures and seminars

-LiteratureThe list of required readings will be included in the course manual.
+LiteratureA selection of primary texts, which will be specified in the course

 Target AudienceMaster students Philosophy 2y